PianoCat/PianoCat.github.io/about/index.md

 ### Self Introduction

 hi, there!
-I'm a postgratuate at XiaMen University, majoring in Computer Science.
-And my research interest concerns Computer Vision, Augmented Reality, Machine Learning, Linux etc. I also be a fan of FC Barcelona, and football makes me crazy.
+I'm a PM at PHfund.
+I also be a fan of FC Barcelona, and football makes me crazy.
 We are gonna be friends if we have something in common.

 ### Contact Me